slhck/ffmpeg-progress-yield/README.md

 ## Caveats

-urrently, we do not differentiate between `stderr` and `stdout`.
+Currently, we do not differentiate between `stderr` and `stdout`.
 This means progress will be mixed with the ffmpeg log.

 You can also check out [`ffmpeg-progress`](https://github.com/Tatsh/ffmpeg-progress) for a similar project with a different feature set.